Battle of Zújar: Background

 Meanwhile, William Beresford's Allied army defeated Soult at the Battle of Albuera on 16 May 1811.
 Casualties in the engagement were appalling, with French losses estimated at 7,000 men killed, wounded, and captured.
 British casualties numbered 4,156, while Spanish losses were 1,359, and 389 Portuguese fell, for a total of 5,904 Allied casualties.
 Despite the victory, the Second Siege of Badajoz ended with the Allies raising the siege on 10 June and falling back to Elvas in Portugal.
 This was because Marshal Auguste Marmont appeared on the scene with a second French army.
 Meanwhile, Joaquín Blake took 10,000 Spanish troops and marched south.
 Hearing reports of Freire's activity and worried about Blake's column, Soult marched away on 24 June, leaving Marmont to face the Allies.
 First he headed to Niebla where Blake was besieging a French garrison.
 The Spanish general marched rapidly south and his troops were taken on board a British squadron at Ayamonte on 8 July.

-Blake's force landed at Cadiz on 10 July and the general immediately lobbied the Supreme Central and Governing Junta of the Kingdom to be made Captain General of the provinces of Murcia, Aragon, and Valencia.
+Blake's force landed at Cádiz on 10 July and the general immediately lobbied the Supreme Central and Governing Junta of the Kingdom to be made Captain General of the provinces of Murcia, Aragon, and Valencia.
 Granted his wish, he sailed at the end of July with 7,000 infantry and 500 cavalry in the divisions of José Pascual de Zayas y Chacón and Manuel Lardizabal.
 Landing at Almería on 31 July, Blake marched his troops north toward Baza.
 This accretion of strength would place Leval's outnumbered force in a truly alarming situation.
 However, Blake and Zayas hurried off to Valencia where they began to prepare the city to face Marshal Suchet's army, which hovered to the northeast.